gromacs/gromacs/docs/gmxapi/userguide/install.rst

 Install dependencies
 ^^^^^^^^^^^^^^^^^^^^

-It is always a good idea to update pip_ and setuptools_ before installing new Python packages::
+It is always a good idea to update pip_, setuptools_, and wheel_ before installing new Python packages::

     pip install --upgrade pip setuptools